Shabeenabd/DataScienceHub/Machine Learning/2.Logistic Regression/README.md

-# Predicting Binary Target Class
+# Logistic Regression
+## Problem Statements
-**Building logistic model to predict the customer would deposit or not based on the custmer features**
+Building logistic model to predict the customer would deposit or not based on the custmer features

 **class 0 - deposit subscripted.**
 **class 1 - deposit not subscripted.**